By Nancy Armitage

 As one walked up to enter the Huntington Mansion on the Ranch, a lovely red surprise.
-At Christmas time, there were 100’s maybe 1000’s of bright red poinsettia plants surrounded the area, the entrance to loggia.
+At Christmas time, there were 100’s maybe 1000’s of bright red poinsettia.
+A showy red long petaled plant from Mexico; surrounding the whole loggia area.
 (The Huntington Library guards have told me this was the tradition of the Huntingtons).
 On the Loggia, a enormous Christmas Flower arrangement atop the marble top table.
-Mrs. Huntington had a great affection for the “Madonna & Child”.
-As shown by her grand collection of Madonna & Child paintings, she collected she the called “the Primitives”.
-A Christmas creche (Nativity Scene ) or several creches would have graced the Huntington Mansion.

 We know of 5 years that the Huntington’s celebrated Christmas at the Ranch.
 Edwards & Belle enjoyed Thanksgiving & Christmas there in 1922 & 1923.
 After Belle’s death, Mr. H. E. “Edwards” Huntington himself had Christmas at his beloved San Marino Ranch in 1924, 1925, & 1926.
 Sometimes, his daughters or son’s Howard & Leslie Huntington’s family would join him & houseguests, also.
 Howard had passed away in 1922, but the family still remained close.

 The Huntingtons loved Christmas & were very generous people.
 The daughter of the Mr. Huntington’s gardener once told a story.
 On Christmas Day at the ranch: Mr. & Mrs. Huntington would host a large Christmas tea reception.
-Everyone that lived on the Ranch (household servants, ranch employees, & their families) were invited.
+Everyone that lived on the Ranch (household servants, ranch employees, & their families) all were invited.
 The number of guests could have been up to 60-80 or more people.
-Mr. Huntington gave out Christmas bonuses & gold coins (Alfonso, the Butler stated); Mrs. Huntington spoiled all the little children with wonderful gifts, treats, chocolates, & candy!
-Probably Santa Claus was invited to come to sit & have the children meet him & give out candy canes.
-Christmas music would be playing his from Mr. Huntington’s music box “Electric Victrola” in the “Coat Room”.
+Mr. Huntington gave out Christmas bonuses & gold coins (Alfonso, the Head Butler stated); Mrs. Huntington spoiled all the little children with wonderful gifts, treats, chocolates, & candy!
+Probably Santa Claus was invited to come to sit in a grand chair & have the children meet him; and give out candy canes.
+Christmas music would be playing from his Mr. Huntington’s music box: “Electric Victrola” in the “Coat Room”.
 Or maybe Mr. Huntington’s sister, Carrie Huntington Holladay or his daughter-in-law Leslie Huntington (Howard’s wife), played Christmas carols on the Steinway Grand Piano in the Large Library.
+A interesting fact that came to be known in the Burke Journals and Carrie Huntington Journals was that Mrs. Arabella Huntington was quite a excellent singer.